DanielpFR/MDI/MDI_Playbook_Sample.md

 This is needed when a user password is reset, the blob with sensitive data cannot be decrypted with the new password so a DC must retrieve the data using the master key.
 Attackers can use the master key to decrypt any secrets protected by DPAPI on all domain-joined machines.
 In this detection, a MDI alert is triggered when the DPAPI is used to retrieve the backup master key.

-From a command line run :
+From a command line on workstation run with and admin account :

 *mimikatz # privilege::debug*
 *mimikatz # lsadump::backupkeys /system:msdemo-DC01 /export*